 It’s a vicious cycle.

-The attorneys at the Employment and Consumer Law Group can help.
+The attorneys at the Employment and Commerce Law Group can help with equal pay for women.
 Our lawyers can advise you on how to negotiate effectively with your employer to get the wage you deserve.
 In many cases, this is all that’s needed for an employer to realize their wrongdoing and make it right.

 In addition, we will help you file a complaint with the EEOC, who will conduct their own initial investigation.
 If they find that your employer is paying people different wages for the same job, they will take further action to correct the situation and prevent the employer from doing the same thing to someone else.